Projects and Environments

 subdomain, including traffic originating from your services outside the environment. - PostgreSQL databases and Redis instances in the environment can still receive traffic at their external URL from allowed IPs.

-- Team members can still access services in the environment over SSH.
+- Workspace members can still access services in the environment over SSH.

-- In a protected environment, only Admin team members can access the shell for services in the environment.
+- In a protected environment, only Admin workspace members can access the shell for services in the environment.

 Steps to configure